ZakariaICT/BallTickets/Portfolio.md

 - Explain what is the benefit of my idea?
 - Create a research document with all the questions asked in Canvas.
 - What business processes are needed for the succes of my software?
+- Vragen beantwoorden in canvas.
+- Use swimming lanes.

 #### What have i done for this learning outcome?